fkie-cad/Logprep/doc/source/getting_started.rst

 If you want to try out the FDA and UCL you first have to do some preparations.

 1. Sign into the keycloak admin panel and create a logprep user in the :code:`logprep` realm.
-   Make sure that the user is part of the :code:`logprep-admin` group.
+   Make sure that the user is part of the :code:`logprep-admin` group and has a password.
 2. You have to login to the FDA with the previously created user and create a release, as well as your first logclass.
 3. If desired you can also create Use-Cases in the UCL.
 Similar to step two you have to sign in with